BRobDan/BRobDan/README.md

 ---

-## 🥅 **Goals**
+🥅 Goals
-1. Master SQL and database management systems.
-2. Learn React and integrate it with Python for web applications.
-3. Deepen understanding of cloud computing and deployment strategies.
-4. Build a portfolio showcasing cybersecurity and software engineering projects.
+- Build a strong portfolio of Python scripting projects geared toward freelance and entry-level opportunities.
+- Learn and apply practical web scraping, automation, and API integration techniques.
+- Gain hands-on experience with Git, version control, and project documentation.
+- Deepen understanding of cybersecurity principles and secure coding practices.
+- Continue exploring deployment and lightweight cloud tools for small-scale applications.

 ---